TeamRizu/outfox-wikijs/dev/effects/EffectFiles-ModifierFiles.md

 ### ApplyGameCommand (SM3.95/oITG/nITG)

 ApplyGameCommand is a GameState function that provides a way to send modifiers among other commands.
-The first paramter is the command type followed by the parameters.
+The first parameter is the command type followed by the parameters.
 (In this case, a modstring) The second parameter is what player to apply the command (1 = player 1).
 If not specified, it applies to all players.

 ```lua
 GAMESTATE:ApplyGameCommand("mod, *0.5 420 beat", 1)